 What is an Elephant?

-A well-known prehistoric ancestor to the elephant is a woolly mammoth.
+A well-known prehistoric ancestor to the elephant is the woolly mammoth.

 African Elephants live in forests, savannas, and grasslands throughout Africa.
-African Elephants that live in the savannas are referred to as Savannah Elephants.
+Savannah Elephants refer to African Elephants that live in the savannahs.

 African Elephants that live in rainforests in both South Africa and West Africa are referred to as Forest Elephants.